flautarian/pizzapp/backend/README.md

 email-microsevice: microservice dedicated to receive the pizzaDto and send mail with that info with:
     - The kafka event consumer to receive the orders

-stock-microsevice: microservice dedicated to receive the pizzaDto and reduce the stock data with that info with:
+ingredient-microsevice: microservice dedicated to receive the pizzaDto and reduce the ingredient data with that info with:
     - The kafka event consumer to receive the orders